apache/flink/docs/content/docs/security/overview.md

 clusters are supported, as well as a mix of authenticated, unauthenticated, encrypted and unencrypted clients.

+## Where are its flaws?
+How should they be addressed?

+Web UI unsecure
+not secure by default

+## What needs to be solved outside of Flink?

+connectors

 ## How to use this section

-The guides in this section explain how to configure and use these security features.

-We are going to look at the following topics:
+The guides in this section explain how to configure and use these security features and will cover the following topics:

+- Using Kerberos for authentication
 - Using SSL to secure internal communication
 - Using SSL to secure external communication
-- Using Kerberos for authentication

-We’ll describe the new features, including Kerberos-based access to HDFS and Kafka, transport security (TLS), and service-level authorization which protects your Flink cluster from unauthorized access.
+You will learn about the new features, including Kerberos-based access to HDFS and Kafka, transport security (SSL/TLS), and service-level authorization which protects your Flink cluster from unauthorized access.